pravalikakanika/Sprint_0/README.md

 **Poetry** is a Python dependency management and packaging tool that simplifies the way developers build, manage, and distribute Python projects.
 It provides a standardized and streamlined workflow for everything from dependency installation to package publishing.

-In simpler terms, **Poetry** is like a project manager for Python—handling your project's environment, dependencies, versioning, and publishing in a single unified tool.

-It centers its configuration in a single file: **`pyproject.toml`**, which becomes the source of truth for your project’s metadata, dependencies, scripts, and more.

-##  Its Role in Modern Python Project Management

-In modern Python development, managing environments, dependencies, and packaging can get messy fast—especially in larger projects or teams.
-This is where **Poetry** shines:

-### 1. **Dependency Management**
-- **Poetry** allows you to declare the packages your project needs in a clean and easy-to-read format.
-It resolves and installs dependencies reproducibly, ensuring your project works the same way across different machines and environments.
-- Instead of `requirements.txt`, you use `pyproject.toml` and `poetry.lock`.
-- It **separates** development and runtime dependencies.
-- Automatically handles **dependency conflicts** with smart resolution.

-### 2. **Virtual Environment Handling**
-- **Poetry** automatically creates and manages virtual environments for each project.
-No need to manually use `python -m venv` or activate environments—it just works.
-- Keeps your global Python environment **clean**.
-- Ensures **isolated** and **reproducible builds**.

-### 3. **Project Initialization**
-- Starting a new project? `poetry new` or `poetry init` sets up a fully-structured Python project with best practices baked in—ideal for open-source packages or enterprise codebases.
-- Creates standard folders like `tests/`, `src/`, and initial config files.
-- Encourages good **project structure** from the beginning.

-### 4. **Packaging and Publishing**
-- **Poetry** makes it simple to build and publish Python packages to PyPI or a private repository.
-- Use `poetry build` to package.
-- Use `poetry publish` to upload to PyPI (with authentication).

-### 5. **Versioning and Release Management**
-- **Poetry** supports **semantic versioning** and allows for automatic version bumps, changelogs, and more.
-It's great for projects following a **release cadence**.

 ## Replaces Traditional Tools Like: